He knew of the dark places that existed in a girls mind, the deep pockets of fear they hold. And he knew the ways to evoke them.

-- INGA SIMPSON, Author of Where the Trees Were and Understory
+- INGA SIMPSON, Author of Understory and Where the Trees Were

-...this lyrical Queensland-based author has a style and tone all of her own which sucks you in and holds you in its seductive embrace, almost unable to breath...a page-turner...a book dripping in the raw beauty of the Australian landscape.
+There’s a little bit of Big Little lies about this deft and powerful study of female friendships under pressure…which sucks you in and holds you in its seductive embrace, almost unable to breathe…a page-turner…a book dripping in the raw beauty of the Australian landscape.

 Piper has achieved that glorious, decisive moment in any great novel where the reader becomes desperate to know the ending.

 This is an ambitious novel that explores unfashionable emotional terrain such as female anger, self-enforced limitation and shame…Piper does a fine job of exploring the nuances of her characters and their battle with themselves.

 - The Weekend Australian